Mohamedmaged1993/E-CommerceProducts/README.md

 - Handling All Xpaths inside the project in one class
 - Handling 4 different E-Commerce Websites and every web site have its own methods and classes
-- implement Generic test scenarion by Behavior driven development at TestScenarios.feature file
+- Implement Generic test scenarios by Behavior driven development at TestScenarios.feature file

 #### *Test Data and Test Classes *